What are backlinks?

 The first part of a content marketer’s job is to create content.
 The second would be getting it into the right channels.

-There are key bookmarking websites that you can submit to that can give you great links and value.
+Engage and network with audiences by sharing out content on accessible channels so they can upvote and like your content.
+There are key social websites that you can submit to that can give you great links and value.

 - Reddit: Not every link gives value, but it seems like if it gets enough upvotes and traffic to the post, the link is recognized by Majestic/Moz.
 Initially they are No Follows.

 - LinkedIn Pulse/Groups: Groups have their own social ecosystem.
 And although they are no follow links, the shares that come from them can boost site authority.